r2klabs/CS150-InClass/README.md

 - 9/4/2020 - Class Session - while and combining control statements
 - 9/7/2020 - Class Session - for loops, end keyword for print function, range function, intro to lists.
 - 9/9/2020 - Class Session - developed two programs for finding largest number and calculating MPG using various control structures
+- 9/11/2020 - Class Session - Finished modification to MPG program, looked at range function, f-strings, and the Decimal class